+Note that occasional brief or trivial illness will not generally warrant special consideration.
 Note that an application for special consideration or special arrangements is a request only, and not a guarantee that special consideration will be granted or special arrangements made.

-8.2 Special consideration relating to assignments.
+8.1 Special consideration relating to assignments.